 When can Brad Pistotnik Law help you with your paralysis, paresthesias, numbness, tetraplegia, quadriplegia and other nerve related problems?
 At Brad Pistotnik Law we can help you immediately within the first few hours of an accident.
 Simply pick up the phone and call us.
 You can call Brad at any time at 316-706-5020 or you may call the main line at 316-684-4400.
 You can find us through our toll free number at 800-241-BRAD.
 Our office is located at 10111 E. 21st St. North, Suite 204, Wichita, KS 67206.
 We are just 3 blocks east of Webb Road on 21st St., North.
 We are conveniently located so that you can get to our location from any part of Wichita rapidly by going to Webb and 21st Street which is accessible from K-96 at the Webb Road exit.

 Why should you hire Brad Pistotnik Law?
 This is an easy question to answer.
 You should hire Brad Pistotnik Law because of his 34 years plus experience handling complex injury cases.
 His team of attorneys and paralegals have a well-rounded knowledge base of the medical needs of personal injury clients.
-We work all over the State of Kansas from Kansas City and Wichita through all of Western Kansas including Salina, Hays, Liberal, Colby, Garden City, Dodge city, Hutchinson, Newton and many other smaller rural areas with an Kansas, Oklahoma, Nebraska and Illinois.
+We work all over the State of Kansas from Kansas City and Wichita through all of Western Kansas including Salina, Hays, Liberal, Colby, Garden City, Dodge city, Hutchinson, Newton and many other smaller rural areas within Kansas, Nebraska and Illinois.
 We work on major bodily injury claims where the client needs excellent advice and care.
 We give you the respect that you deserve and the assistance that you require.
 Call us 24 hours a day and we will work to serve you and your family as best we can.
 We spare no expense on helping you and your family.
 Remember, time is not your friend in an accident case.
 The longer the delay in treatment, the worse you will likely become.
 Check out the top 10 reasons why people hire Brad Pistotnik Law on www.bradpistotniklaw.com and call us for a free consultation.

 Brad Pistotnik © 2015